-This project’s methodological approach was inspired by a previous study (Fershtman & Gneezy, 2001), which utilized endowment games to study ethnic discrimination between Mizrahi and Ashkenazi Jews in Israel.
-While we do build on the work of Fershtman and Gneezy, our study adds to it in three significant ways:

-First, whereas Fershtman and Gneezy employ only the Dictator and the Trust games, we add two games: the Competence game and the Donation game.
-By utilizing these, we investigate whether discrimination against different social groups is driven by beliefs about competence and by beliefs about moral entitlement.
-Second, whereas Fershtman and Gneezy focus solely on ethnic discrimination (with some remarks being made regarding sex discrimination), our study explores ethnic, sex, racial, and religious-based discrimination.
-This more detailed approach allows us not only to determine whether discrimination exists, but also to compare across types of discrimination and to assess the relative effects of the different mechanisms on each and every type.
-Because Fershtman and Gneezy focus only on one type of discrimination, they cannot compare across types of discrimination.
-Only after comparing across types of discrimination can we base an argument regarding the need for differentiated regulation of discrimination against different social groups.
+This project’s methodological approach was inspired by that of an earlier study (Fershtman & Gneezy, 2001), which used endowment games to study ethnic discrimination between Mizrahi and Ashkenazi Jews in Israel; their experimental group was Israeli students.
+While we build on the work of Fershtman and Gneezy, our study adds to it in three significant ways.
+First, the earlier study used only the dictator and the trust games, whereas we added two games: the competence and the donation games.
+The addition of those games enabled us to investigate whether discrimination against different social groups is driven by beliefs about competence and about moral entitlement.
+Second, whereas Fershtman and Gneezy focused solely on ethnic discrimination (with some comments made regarding sex discrimination), our study also explored sex, racial, and religious-based discrimination.
+This more comprehensive approach allowed us to assess the relative effects of the different mechanisms on each and every type.
+Fershtman and Gneezy’s study of only one type of discrimination did not allow for a comparison across types of discrimination— and it is only such a comparison that can provide evidence for the need for differentiated regulation of discrimination against different social groups.
 Finally, we improve on Fershtman and Gneezy by using a large representative sample of the Jewish population in Israel, and not only a group of students.
 Thus, our study offers both external and internal validity for our results.

-Therefore, we contribute to the existing literature on discrimination by offering an innovative methodology to disentangle the different mechanisms generating discrimination in general, by documenting differences in the types of discrimination targeted at different social groups in particular, and by offering both internal and external validity to our findings.
-We show that discrimination against different social groups in society is generated by different mechanism so that no one policy can fit all types of discriminations.
-In many countries, however, Anti-discrimination laws fail to address these differences across types of discrimination.
-In Israel, the Employment (Equal Opportunities) Law that was passed in 1988, prohibits employers from discriminating between employees (and job candidates) on the basis of sex, sexual orientation, religion, ethnicity, nationality and additional devalued traits.
-The Israeli law does not distinguish across these categories and applied a unified approach to prohibiting discrimination.
-Likewise, American Federal and state employment discrimination laws that prohibit discrimination in the private sector based on such traits as race, gender, religion, national origin, physical disability, and age, take a relatively unified approach to prohibiting it.
-Unlike the Federal and state statuses that provide protection from discrimination in the private sector, The U.S. Constitution, as well as several state constitutions that prohibit government entities from practicing employment discrimination, does differentiate across types of discrimination.
+Our study contributes to the existing literature on discrimination by offering an innovative methodology to disentangle the different mechanisms generating discrimination in general, by documenting differences in the types of discrimination targeted at different social groups in particular, and by offering both internal and external validity to our findings.
+We show that discrimination against different social groups in society is generated by different mechanisms so that no one policy can fit all types of discrimination.
+The anti-discrimination laws of many countries, however, fail to address these differences across types of discrimination.
+For example, in Israel, the Employment (Equal Opportunities) Law that was passed in 1988 prohibits employers from discriminating between employees (and job candidates) on the basis of gender, sexual orientation, religion, ethnicity, nationality, and additional devalued traits.
+It does not distinguish between these categories and thus applies a uniform approach to prohibiting discrimination.

+American federal and state employment discrimination laws prohibit discrimination in the private sector based on such traits as race, gender, religion, national origin, physical disability, and age, taking a similarly uniform approach.
+In contrast to these federal and state statutes that provide protection from discrimination in the private sector, the U.S. Constitution prohibits governmental entities from practicing employment discrimination, and it does make distinctions among types of discrimination.
 The Fifth Amendment prohibits the federal government from depriving individuals of life, liberty, or property without due process, while the Fourteenth Amendment prohibits states from violating individuals’ rights to due process and guarantees equal protection under the law.
-Certain distinctions between people, when made by the federal or a state legislature, are defined as suspect classifications and, as a consequence, are subject to strict judicial scrutiny under the equal protection clause when challenged.
+Certain distinctions among people, when made by the federal or a state legislature, are defined as suspect classifications and, as a consequence, are subject to strict judicial scrutiny under the equal protection clause when challenged.
 When classifications do not meet these criteria (when they are not “suspect”), the Supreme Court usually applies intermediate or rational basis scrutiny, rather than strict scrutiny.
-The level of scrutiny applied is critical.
-Strict scrutiny tends to be a rather rigorous standard of review, whereas rational basis a more lenient standard.
+The level of scrutiny applied is of critical importance.
+Strict scrutiny tends to be a rigorous standard of review, in contrast to rational basis scrutiny, which adheres to a more lenient standard.